artkoder/events-bot-new/docs/FOUR_O_REQUEST.md

 text describes multiple events, return an array of such objects.
 The prefix "Today is YYYY-MM-DD." helps the model infer the correct year for dates that omit it and lets the model ignore any events scheduled before today.
+When a post is forwarded from a Telegram channel, the channel title is added before the announcement text as `Channel: <name>.` so the model can guess the venue.
 Edit this file or `docs/PROMPTS.md` to fine‑tune the request details.

 The command `/ask4o <text>` sends an arbitrary user message to the same